greenm01/vb4x/docs/vb4x_specs.md

 Combat action is simultaneous; all squadrons have the opportunity to fire on enemy forces at least once, regardless of damage sustained during a round.

-In the first combat round only, both players roll on the Battle Stations Preparedness Table listed in 5.1.
-The result is applied as a die roll modifier when rolling for the CER in *round one only*.

-At the beginning of each combat round, players add up the total AS of their remaining squadrons.
+At the beginning of each combat round, players add up the total AS of their surviving squadrons.
 The total value is then modified by the following:

-Players roll a die in accordance with The Space Combat Results Table to determine their CER, applying modifiers.
+Players roll a die in accordance with The Space Combat Results Table to determine their CER, applying all applicable modifiers.

 The CER multiplied by AS represents the number of enemy hits.

 **Die Roll Modifiers**

-- Battle Stations Preparedness Table
+- Battle Stations Table: Roll every round

-- Scouts (**\+1 max)**
+- Scouts active in the Task Force: +1 max

-- Homeworld shields (**\-2 to the opposing player's roll)**
+- Homeworld protected by shields in the battle system: -2 to opposing Task Forces

-Players receiving hits will decide which of their squadrons are crippled or destroyed.
+The player who rolled the die will determine where hits are applied within the following restrictions:
+1. If the number of hits equal the opposing squadron's DS, the unit is reduced.
+2. Squadrons are not destroyed until all other squadrons in the Task Force are crippled.
+3. Excess hits may be lost if restrictions apply.

 Crippled squadrons reduce their AS by multiplying by 0.5, rounded up the nearest whole number.

 Destroyed squadrons are no longer a factor and the Task Force loses their associated die roll modifiers (e.g. Scouts).

-All hits are applied, although some hits may be left-over and ineffective if a squadron’s DS blocks it.

-In computer moderated play, the algorithm will reduce squadrons with the lowest AS in order to sustain maximum offensive power for the Task Force.
-Die roll modifiers are a factor in the calculation.
+In computer moderated play, the algorithm will reduce squadrons with the greatest AS to ensure maximum damage, within restrictions.

-Squadrons are not reduced and destroyed until all other squadrons in the Task Force are already crippled.

-Critical hits are the exception to the aforementioned rule.
-The squadron with the highest rated AS is reduced, regardless of DS.
+### 5\.4.1 Critical Hits

+Critical hits are a special case.
+Resctiction #2 above is nullified.

+Additionally, if a player takes a critical hit and is unable to reduce a unit accordingto condition #1 above, then the squadron with the lowest DS is reduced.

+### 5\.4.2 End of Round

+After all hits are applied and squadrons are appropriately reduced (crippled or destroyed), the next round commences via the same procedure above.

+### 5\.4.3 End of Combat

-After the last round of combat the surviving Task Forces are disbanded and squadrons rejoin their assigned fleets.
+After the last round of combat the surviving Task Forces are disbanded and surviving squadrons rejoin their assigned fleets.

+Retreating Task Forces must comply with the rules in Section 5.3.

-Example Combat Round:
+### 5\.4.4 Example Combat

 ## 5\.5 Starbases